Year 1800-1849

 The good news for the French was that the weather was magnificent, and that the early snow in Moscow presumably just was a meteorological mishap.
 On 31 October, at Viazma, Napoleon therefore ridiculed those who had been attempting to scare him with stories of the Russian winter.
 The weather remained fine during the first days of November 1812, until 3 November, which was to be the last warm day.
 The wind turned north and the night between 4 and 5 November brought with it a rapid drop in air temperature.
 On 6 November the French retreat was entering a new phase.
 It began to snow, and in short time it lay half a meter thick on the ground.
 The drop in temperature had not been that great, probably not exceeding -10oC.
 But the French army was not used to or dressed for cold weather.
 There was no such thing as a winter uniform, since in those days armies did not fight in winter.
 The cold also provided the last straw for many of the remaining horses.
 The meteorological change early November 1812 had a profound effect on the whole French army.

-Napoleon and his army retreating across western Russia early November 1812.
+Napoleon and his army retreating in western Russia early November 1812.

 Also the Russian army under Kutuzow was affected by the cold, and food and clothing was equally scarce.
 The war now grow even more vicious than before, and captives had become an unwelcome encumbrance to both sides.
 Many prisoners, French or Russian, were simply despatched with a bullet to the head.